 There, participants can try fresh cheese made by shepherds and watch exhibits of animals

 Fall in Romania is magical and breathtaking.
 We hope we showed you how special fall in Romania is, with the leaves changing color and take part yourself in traditional activities associated with the season of harvest, we can happily organize for you a tailor-made trip.
-For examples of such tours, please check our Family Tour of Romania and Photo tour in Transylvania.
+For examples of such tours, please check our Photo tours in Romania.